magpie-ea/magpie-site/getting-started/introduction.markdown

 ## Philosophy

 _babe offers ready-made but customizable functions for the deployment process, because this is a fairly stable and recurrent process no matter what your experiment looks like.
-Most users will not want to be bothered with these details and so _babe does not bother you looking behind the curtain (even though you may of course).
+Most users will not want to be bothered with these details and so _babe does not require you to look behind the curtains (even though you may of course).
 For the realization of experiments, _babe gives you a conceptual framework, some convenience functions and many examples, so as to leave you all the freedom to realize whatever your research goal demands.

 ## Useful resources